KevinFernandesDev/ReaCS/README.md

 ✅ Transparent zero setup

-✅ No inheritance promoted (Reactive SO data-driven architecture)
+✅ No inheritance promoted (Reactive SO data-driven architecture) compatible with interfaces when needed

+✅ Interfaces promoted for observable ScriptableObjects when needed

 ✅ Observables in ScriptableObjects baked in transparently behind the scenes